-Restricted discharge to a water body is proposed where a full infiltration design is not possible.

-Restricted discharge to a public or private highway drainage network is proposed where a full infiltration design is not possible and there are no nearby water bodies or surface water sewers.
+- Rainwater reuse is proposed where possible. - Infiltration is proposed and maximised wherever possible. - Hybrid infiltration and restricted discharge to a surface water sewer is proposed where a full infiltration design is not possible. - Restricted discharge to a public or private highway drainage network is proposed where a full infiltration design is not possible and there are no nearby water bodies or surface water sewers.